JuliaParallel/MPI.jl/docs/src/usage.md

 [`MPI.has_rocm()`](@ref) function.

 ### Safe MPI communication
-When using GPU-aware MPI (CUDA or ROCm), it is recommended to synchronize the device before initiating MPI communication.
+When using GPU-aware MPI (CUDA or ROCm), it is required to synchronize the (task-local) stream, before initiating MPI communication.
 Because GPU operations are asynchronous with respect to the host, GPU buffers may not be fully updated when a MPI call is issued.
 This can lead to race conditions and incorrect results.

 With CUDA:
 ```